-- Access to information: stay up to date on the latest developments in infection management and sepsis through SIC member updates, analyses, and reports.
+- Access to information: stay up to date on the latest developments in infection management and sepsis through monthly email updates on current projects, emerging trends, and upcoming opportunities.
 It is the intent to invite U.S. government agency staff to attend and potentially present on open, relevant activities.
-SIC distributes monthly updates to members on all SIC projects, emerging trends, and upcoming opportunities.

 Current SIC Membership Rates